 Roaches are common indoor pests whether or not you have houseplants.
 Normally they aren’t a problem, but houseplants do provide moisture and shelter that a roach could find appealing.
 Don’t entice roaches by putting un-composted food scraps or beverages into your houseplants.

-Roaches on Houseplants – What to do
+Roaches on your houseplants – what to do

-Allow your potted plants to dry completely between waterings can help reduce roaches on your houseplants.
+Allowing your potted plants to dry completely between waterings can help reduce roaches on your houseplants.
 Excess moisture in the plants or standing water around the bottom tray is attractive to thirsty roaches.

 Where do houseplant pests come from?